fenago/react-graphql-course/md/lab_3.md

-This file will also be generated when running [sequelize init], but I have split up the setup of the database connection and this part into different files.
+This file will also be generated when running [sequelize init], but we have split up the setup of the database connection and this part into different files.
 Usually, this would happen in just one file.

 To summarize what happens in the preceding code, we search for all files